-- approved travel abroad and study abroad programs - approved International Student Exchange Programs - faculty exchanges and visiting professors - hosting international conferences and visitors - international collaborations inside and outside the classroom setting
+- approved travel and study abroad programs - approved volunteer and service abroad experience - approved international Student Exchange Programs - faculty exchanges and visiting professors - hosting of international conferences and visitors - collaborative online International learning projects - faculty-led educational abroad experiences

-All interested students are invited to experience either a short-term study abroad experience (one, two, or three weeks), a summer, a semester or a year abroad at an approved program after applying and discussing their options with the director of global education programs or associate provost for academic program development, who should be the first points of contact, and the faculty advisor.
+All interested students are invited to participate in either a short-term study or volunteer experience abroad (one, two, or three weeks), a summer, a semester or a year abroad in an approved program after applying and discussing their options with the director of global education programs, who should be the first points of contact, and the faculty advisor or associate provost for academic program development, who should be the first points of contact, and the faculty advisor.

-The director of global education programs or the associate provost for academic program development provides direction for selecting culturally rich and academically sound international experiences, and university approval when selecting study abroad sites for the major and/or elective courses in all disciplines.
+The director of global education programs provides direction for selecting culturally rich and academically sound international experiences, and assists in the process of obtaining university approval when selecting study abroad sites for the major and/or elective courses in all disciplines.
 Visit www.georgian.edu/study_abroad for more information and for a copy of the Study Abroad Handbook.